Event Horizon (film): Legacy

 In the years since its release, Event Horizon has developed a cult following and has been referenced in other works of popular culture.
 In 2022 retrospectives for the 25th anniversary of its release, IGN noted its impact on other media such as the Dead Space video game series, and Rotten Tomatoes wrote that "its unforgettable imagery, standout cast, and escalating thrills have made it a celebrated cult classic for horror aficionados".
 Total Film said "the film has been cemented in pop culture history as both a cult classic and vital addition to the sci-fi/horror subgenre".
 Collider called it "a grand, ambitious vision that tries to marry elements from the Alien films (the first half-hour or so hews very closely to Aliens) with spiritual depth.
 It doesn't quite pull all of it together, but where the pieces do fit work better than expected, a film aiming for A+ that is content with its B grade.
 So yes, Event Horizon is indeed worthy of its reevaluation."
 Forbes described it as "Anderson's nightmarish epic", while Fangorias Scott Wampler said that this was Anderson's best film.
 Of the film's re-evaluation, Anderson said, "It's finally got the reaction now that I was hoping it would get 25 years ago."
 In 2024, Variety named Event Horizon as the 94th best horror film of all time.

-The scene in the film where Weir illustrates how wormholes work with a pen and paper was replicated in Christopher Nolan's Interstellar (2014).